digtrade/digtrade/database/README.md

 The Trading Consequences database contains the text mining output for the last round of processing completed for the project in December 2013 and is the back-end to all of the [online visualisations](http://tradingconsequences.blogs.edina.ac.uk/access-the-data/) to make it more accessible to historians and other users.
-We provide a download of the database for anyone who would like to work directly with the database.
+We provide a download of the database for anyone who would like to work with it directly.

 **Download**